Buddhism

 consensual phenomena and (b) the absolute &

-universal "moral law" (or determining super-causality, "karma" and its
+universal "moral law" (or determining super-causality, "dharma" and its

 associated logic of merit), whose requirements were (re)discovered by the Buddha and